izzuddinafif/PasarKu/README.md

-# PasarKu - Aplikasi Belanja Sayuran dan Buah
+# PasarKu - Vegetable and Fruit Shopping App

-Aplikasi ini dirancang untuk membantu pengguna dalam membeli sayuran dan buah secara online dan mudah.
+This application is designed to assist users in buying vegetables and fruits online easily.

-## Fitur
+## Features

-1. Pilihan beragam sayuran dan buah.
+1. Wide selection of vegetables and fruits.
-2. Penentuan jumlah pembelian.
+2. Quantity selection for each purchase.
-3. Ringkasan harga dan item pada halaman checkout.
+3. Summary of prices and items on the checkout page.

-## Instalasi
+## Installation

-Anda dapat menginstal aplikasi PasarKu dengan mengunduh file APK yang tersedia di repo ini.
+You can install the PasarKu application by downloading the APK file available in this repository.

-Berikut adalah langkah-langkah untuk mengunduh dan menginstal:
+Follow these steps to download and install:

-1. Klik [disini](https://github.com/izzuddinafif/PasarKu/releases/download/v1.0.0/PasarKu.apk) untuk mengunduh file APK PasarKu.
+1. Click [here](https://github.com/izzuddinafif/PasarKu/releases/download/v1.0.0/PasarKu.apk) to download the PasarKu APK file.
-2. Setelah file APK diunduh, buka dan instal file tersebut pada perangkat Android Anda.
-Anda mungkin perlu mengaktifkan instalasi dari "Sumber Tidak Dikenal" dalam pengaturan keamanan perangkat Anda.
+2. Once the APK file is downloaded, open and install the file on your Android device.
+You may need to enable installation from "Unknown Sources" in your device's security settings.
-3. Setelah instalasi selesai, Anda dapat membuka dan menggunakan aplikasi PasarKu.
+3. After the installation is complete, you can open and use the PasarKu application.
-4. Kredensial loginnya: username: admin, password: 1234
+4. Login credentials: username: admin, password: 1234

-## Lisensi
+## License

-Aplikasi ini dilisensikan di bawah MIT License.
-Lihat [LICENSE.txt](https://github.com/izzuddinafif/PasarKu/blob/master/LICENSE.txt) untuk detail lebih lanjut.
+This application is licensed under the MIT License.
+See [LICENSE.txt](https://github.com/izzuddinafif/PasarKu/blob/master/LICENSE.txt) for more details.